MetadataConsulting/Metadatasentinel/README.md

 ### Persistence
 The app GORM for Hibernate implementation as an data access toolkit.
 It uses MySQL.
-You will need to configure your database url, user, password at `grails-app/conf/application.yml`.
+You will need to configure your driver, dialect, database url, user, password at `grails-app/conf/application.yml`.

+Currently the application contains the MySQL Driver and the H2 driver as a `testRuntime` dependency.

 ## Running

 To run the app

-`./gradlew -DJDBC_CONNECTION_STRING=jdbc:mysql://127.0.0.1:8889/metadatasentinel_dev -DJDBC_USERNAME=root -DJDBC_PASSWORD=root bootRun`
+`./gradlew -DJDBC_DRIVER=com.mysql.jdbc.Driver -DJDBC_DIALECT=org.hibernate.dialect.MySQL5InnoDBDialect -DJDBC_CONNECTION_STRING=jdbc:mysql://127.0.0.1:8889/metadatasentinel_dev -DJDBC_USERNAME=root -DJDBC_PASSWORD=root bootRun`

 To run the unit tests: